• Features

 Elevate (2012)

-by Danielle Sanchez
+By Danielle Sanchez

 Anne Buford’s documentary Elevate focuses on several Senegalese youths and their attempts to make it out of Senegal through basketball.
 Through the compelling narratives of each of the Senegalese students portrayed in the insightful documentary, imagewe witness the trials and tribulations of urban youths trying to move beyond the difficulties that they face in their daily lives in Senegal.
 The documentary begins at the SEEDS Academy, the project of Amadou Gallo Fall, a personnel director for the Dallas Mavericks.
 Essentially, the SEEDS Academy is described as an attempt to create a boarding school for Senegalese youths to hone their basketball and academic skills and eventually (hopefully) receive a scholarship to play basketball at a prestigious prep school in the US.
 Beyond this, each of the young Senegalese students profiled in the ESPN funded documentary hope to play college basketball and eventually make their way to the NBA.